Reverse Training to Nurse the Reversal Curse: Experiments

 Next we test our method on a realistic setup where we pre-train language models, and evaluate their ability on ``forward'' and ``reverse'' facts about real-world knowledge.
 As LLMs acquire the majority of their world knowledge during their pre-training stage, it makes sense to evaluate our reverse training in this pre-training setup.
 To make the experiments tractable, we train a Llama-2 1.4 billion parameter model~\citep{touvron2023llama2}.

 We train the baseline model on 2 trillion tokens in the left-to-right direction.
 Reverse training uses only half of these tokens (1 trillion), but trains in both the standard left-to-right direction, and in the right-to-left (reverse) direction with this same subset of the data.
 Hence it does model updates over 2 trillion tokens in total, i.e. 1 trillion tokens in each direction is passed through the model.
 We call this setup \emph{compute-matched} because both models processed the same amount of tokens in total and used the same compute resources.
-We also compare against a \emph{data-matched} baseline that is trained on 1 trillion tokens in the standard left-to-right direction.
+We also train a \emph{data-matched} baseline that is trained on 1 trillion tokens in the standard left-to-right direction.
 This model has been trained with half as many updates, but has seen the same data examples as the reverse trained model, but only in one direction.
-For reverse training, we employ entity-preserving reversal for 5\% of the pre-train data, and the remainder uses word-reversal, mainly due to the extra computational cost of the entity reversal procedure, which we refer to as ``entity$^{*}$'' in our results.
-We also test other reversal mechanisms in our ablation experiments.
+We compare these with our reversal approaches: token, entity and random reversal.
+For entity-preserved reverse training, we employ entity-preserving reversal for 5\% of the pre-train data, and the remainder uses word-reversal, mainly due to the extra computational cost of the entity reversal procedure, which we refer to as ``entity$^{*}$'' in our results.

 To test the reversal capability on real-world facts we use a celebrity task, which contains questions like ``The mother of [celebrity\_name] is \underline{ }'' that are known to be challenging to large scale LLMs.
 It also contains even more challenging reverse questions such as ``The child of [parent\_of\_celebrity] is \underline{ }''.
 We perform two-shot evaluation using our pre-trained models without any finetuning on this dataset.